Rklearns/Multimodal-Chest-X-Ray-Detection/README.md

 **Highlights:**
 - Used the repo: `Chest-X-Ray-Detection`
 - Converted image data into graph-structured input for GAT
-- Aimed to capture **relational dependencies** between image patches
+- Aimed to capture **relational dependencies** between image patches(used SLIC method-Simple Linear Iterative Clustering)
 - Interesting experiment showing how graph-based reasoning can be applied in medical imaging

 ---